 http://www.shutterstock.com/1 month subscription, 25 images/day: $249 These guys have one of the most cost effective monthly subscriptions.
 They have a large library of vectors and the quality of photos is rather good.
 I find the quality to be on par with Istockphoto’s though Shutterstock seems to have slightly lower standards with their selection.

 http://www.photos.com/3 month subscription, 100 images/week: $299Another Getty site, this is also one of the lower cost options, but the quality is mixed.
-A lot of mediocre images need to be sorted through to get to anything good.
+You need to sort through a lot of mediocre images before finding anything good.

 Some More Resources:

 http://www.dreamstime.com/1 month subscription, 25 images/day: $239Dreamstime is a low cost stock photo site.
 The quality varies significantly – many of the photos aren’t well colored and the compositions can be awkward.
 If you’re willing to spend the time searching through the content you can find good shots.
 The pay per download option might be a better deal here than the subscription model.